netcosports/Astrolabe/README.md

 ## 1. Getting started

-Each cell in Astrolabe should be configured with viewModel.
+Each cell in Astrolabe should be configured with ViewModel.
 For example:

 ```swift
 struct TestViewModel {